Shatakshi0805/auraguard/README.md

 This project was built out of **curiosity**, a **desire to help**, and the hope to make even a small impact.

 I've seen how serious and common **safety issues** are - where many incidents go **unreported**, due to fear, shame , or lack of support.
-Through AuraGuard, I wanted to create a space where people could express what happened to them **anonymously**, without judgment, and maybe feel a little safer doing so.
+Through this project, I wanted to create a space where people could express what happened to them **anonymously**, without judgment.

 The **goal is not to blame or target anyone**, but to:
 - Acknowledge that these experiences are real
 - Let people speak up, even in small ways
-- Show that even one person can try to help

-> Reporting is the first step towards safety. a feedback(be it positive or negative) is highly valuable and helpful so i can keep improving the platform for more users to come. you can either click on mail icon on website or send an email to: auraguard.contact@gmail.com
+> Reporting is the first step towards safety. a feedback(be it positive or negative) is highly valuable and helpful so i can keep improving the platform for more users to come. you can either click on mail icon on website or send an email to: shatakshi.gupta85@gmail.com

 ---
 ## 🔮 What’s Next – Phase 2 Plans